Michael Schultz, Manager, Operations & Strategic Support

 Michael joined the New Leaf team in August of 2015 and serves as the Manager of Operations & Strategic Support at New Leaf.

 Prior to coming aboard, he had a long career in higher education development.
 Like matching speakers with events, he matched donors with projects, creating “win-win” situations.
 He’s a triple threat with his undergrad, graduate and doctorate degrees at the University of Wisconsin-Madison (Go Badgers!), Salem State University (just down the road from New Leaf’s headquarters in Marblehead), and the University of Vermont (in beautiful Burlington where he lives between the campus and Lake Champlain), respectively.
-After leaving academia, he consulted in fundraising, prospecting, and management for several non-profits.
+After leaving academia, he consulted in fundraising, client prospecting, and management for several non-profits.

 When not working, hosting, driving, volunteering, or reading, Michael enjoys collecting stamps in his passport and friends in his living room.
-He hikes, bikes (both pedal and motor), and practices yoga – which he has done for decade.
-He has not mastered it yet, but realizes the benefits of starting the day with a good downward facing dog.
+He hikes, bikes (both pedal and motor), and practices yoga – which he has done for a decade.
+He has not mastered it yet but realizes the benefits of starting the day with a good downward facing dog.